-· Extended Houston’s winning streak against Jacksonville to five games, which is the second-longest streak in team history behind a seven-game win streak in 2011.
+· Extended Houston’s winning streak to six games, which is the second-longest streak in team history behind a seven-game win streak in 2011.

 THE TEXANS OFFENSE

-· Scored on their opening drive for the fourth time this season and scored a touchdown on the opening drive for the third time this season.
-The last time Houston scored on its opening possession was in Week 5 at the New York Jets (10/8).
+· Scored on their opening possession for the fifth time this season and scored a touchdown on their first possession for the fourth time on the year.

-· Were tied at halftime for the first time this season.
+· Scored first for the seventh time this season.

 THE TEXANS DEFENSE